bradenrichardson/life/README.md

 - Deploy to different regions
     - Both centralized deployment (IE Power User)
     - And client/server deployment (IE Managed User)

+# Corporate Features
+- In house analytics from any data source
+- Centralized database that outputs to a BI tool
+- End user can configure the dashboards in the BI tool
+- Custom presets are written for different data sources, or data types

 # Roadmap